-MainePERS's funding policy for retiree group life insurance is to contribute at least the Actuarially Determined Contribution (ADC) annually for Teacher retirees and contribute based on premium rates for all other participants.
-The State premium rates on behalf of retirees are assumed to be \$0.29 beginning fiscal year (FY) 2020, \$0.33 beginning FY 2022, and \$0.36 beginning FY 2024.
+MainePERS's funding policy for retiree group life insurance is to contribute at least the Actuarially Determined Contribution (ADC) annually for Teachers retirees and contribute based on premium rates for all other participants.
+The State premium rates on behalf of retirees are assumed to be \$0.33 beginning fiscal year (FY) 2022 and \$0.36 beginning FY 2024.
 The ADC is equal to the sum of the employer normal cost and the amortization of the unfunded liability.
-The amortization of the unfunded liability is calculated as a level-percent closed period with 17 years remaining as of FY 2021 for the State-Sponsored Groups.
-However, because the State sets contributions at least 2 years in advance, the contribution for the fiscal year ending June 30, 2021 was based on the valuation as of June 30, 2016, rolled forward to June 30, 2018.
+The amortization of the unfunded liability is calculated as a level-percent closed period with 16 years remaining as of FY 2022 for the State-Sponsored Groups.
+However, because the State sets contributions at least 2 years in advance, the contribution for the fiscal year ending June 30, 2022, was based on the valuation as of June 30, 2018, rolled forward to June 30, 2020.

-The discount rate at June 30, 2021 is 6.50%, lowered from the 6.75% assumed rate as of June 30, 2020.
-This is the assumed long-term expected rate of return on plan investments.
+The discount rate at June 30, 2022 is 6.50%, which is the assumed long-term expected rate of return on plan investments.
 The fiduciary net position was projected to be available to make all projected future benefit payments for current plan members.
 As such, the long-term expected rate of return on the Program's investments was applied to all periods of projected benefit payments in determining the Total OPEB Liability.
 The projection of cash flows used to determine the discount rate assumed that the employer contributions will be made according to the funding policy described in the above paragraph.